MotaDan/steganographerPY/README.md

 Description
 ===========

-Given an image and a message steganographer will hide the message in the bits of the iamge.
+Given an image and a message steganographer will hide the message in the bits of the image.
 Currently only works for pngs.